-English 4 (emphasis in literature and composition) Math 4 (Algebra-level courses and above.
+Subject Credits English 4 (emphasis in literature and composition) Math 4 (Algebra-level courses and above.
 Intermediate Algebra I and Intermediate Algebra II together will count as one college math prep course.
 Lifetime Math is not considered a college prep math course.
-Technical math is acceptable for a technical college) 3+ (Animal Science and Horticulture are not considered college prep science courses)

-Social Studies 3+ (Consumer Economics/Personal Finance and Street Law are not science, social studies, foreign language, fine arts, and computer science.
+Technical math is acceptable for a technical college) Science 3+ (Animal Science and Horticulture are not considered college prep science courses) Many programs require a minimum of 4 and look at advanced courses.
+Social Studies 3+ (Consumer Economics/Personal Finance and Street Law are not Considered college prep social studies courses) College Prep Electives 4+ (Elective credits can be chosen from additional English, math, science, social studies, foreign language, fine arts, and computer science.
 Courses of a general nature are generally not accepted as college prep classes.
 Some UW-System universities may accept vocational courses for a portion of these four credits).